trippo/ResponsiveFilemanager/readme.txt

 3. Open filemanager/config/config.php and edit the settings (read config.php parameters setting paragraph).
 Save file.
 4. Great!
 Your work is finished!

-PS If you don't see the preview images you need to give write permission to the thumbs folder in filemanager/thumbs.
+PS If you don't see the preview images you need to give write permission to the thumbs folder.
 If you are updating from a previous version of FileManager delete the contents of thumbs folder, the script will automatically re-create the thumbnails.

 !IMPORTANT: if you are using htaccess protection, make sure your $GLOBALS PHP_AUTH_USER/PHP_AUTH_USER are defined in your webserver config